Dr Rebecca Langlands

 My book Sexual Morality in Ancient Rome was published in 2006 by Cambridge University Press, and I have recently published two articles about exempla and morality in Valerius Maximus: “’Reading for the Moral’ in Valerius Maximus: the case of Severitas” and “Roman exempla and situation ethics: Valerius Maximus and Cicero de Officiis”.
 I am currently writing a book about Roman exempla more generally and their role within the Roman ethical system, entitled Exemplary Ethics in Ancient Rome.

 I am also collaborating with Dr Kate Fisher (Department of History) on an interdisciplinary project Sexual Knowledge, Sexual History (within the Centre for Medical History) which explores the way that both popular and academic ideas about sex and sexuality have been articulated from the 18th century to the present day with reference to erotic material from ancient civilisations, including those of Greece and Rome.
-We held a conference Sexual Knowledge: the uses of the past in July 2008.
+The Wellcome Trust funded this project as well as an attached post-doctoral fellowship.
 We have published two co-authored articles in this field focusing on the reception of materail from Pompeii and Herculaneum.
 The first is about on the sexually explicit frescoes from Pompeii and the way tourists have responded to them over the centuries.
 The second is about the way that museums have dealt with sexually explicit material from Pompeii and Herculaneum and what we call the "censorship myth" in modern scholarship and popular media.
 We are also co-editing an interdisciplinary volume Sex, Knowledge and Receptions of the Past including articles from scholars in a range of disciplines investigating the way that the past is used as an authority in the construction of knowledge about sex.

 As part of this research project we are also running a project called Sex and History to bring the fruits of this research to the wider community.
 We are working with museums, schools, and other groups throughout the South West to develop ways of using museum artefacts to stimulate discussion about contemporary sexual issues among young people.